whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

 A tragic number of Germans believed this nonsense, and it wasn't an accident: propagating hate and ignorance towards Jews and activists and blaming them for Germany's WWI defeat was just a way for the ruling class to avoid accountability.
 Tragically this was one step on the road to the Nazi's holocaust a few years later.

+### And It Continues Today

-Racism, hatred, and ignorance can thus be widely propagated by authorities to avoid accountability, sabotage solidarity, promote imperial wars, and other reasons.
-It can be confusing to discuss because authorities will punish someone for one secret reason, but publicly accuse them of something different.
+Racism, hatred, and ignorance can be widely propagated by authorities to avoid accountability, sabotage solidarity, promote imperial wars, and other reasons.
+It can be challenging to recognize because authorities will often punish someone for one secret reason, but publicly accuse them of something different.
 For example, present-day Germans who oppose war with Russia have been called "Putin-trolls", a reference to Russian president Putin, essentially calling them traitors instead of brave activists trying to stop an unnecessary war.

-I kept finding examples like this, where people are punished for speaking the truth, or punished for not being racist or hateful as authorities expect.
-And the more I encountered this pattern, the more I saw it play out right in front of me in the news.

-For example, as I write in 2025, the United States is supporting Israel in its genocide of the Palestinians.
+In another present-day example, the United States continues to support Israel's genocide of the Palestinians.
 Israel has occupied Palestine for decades, keeping Palestinians under intense surveillance.
 The control was so tight that even many years ago the Israelis were literally counting the calories of food being allowed in to keep the Palestinians at starvation levels.

-The Israelis began the genocide in October 2023, with tremendous US support in the form of weapons, surveillance, fuel, political cover at the United Nations, and more.
+The Israelis began their all-out genocide in October 2023, with tremendous US support in the form of weapons, surveillance, fuel, political cover at the United Nations, and more.
 But just how bad has the violence been?
-Many news stories say that only 40-50,000 Palestinians have died -- surely a tragedy, but not a genocide.
+Many news stories say that only 40-50,000 Palestinians have died -- surely a tragedy, but not genocide.

-Before the present conflict started in October 2023, the Palestinian population was estimated at 2.2 million.
+Before the present conflict started in October 2023, the Palestinian population in Gaza was estimated at 2.2 million.
 When US president Trump took office in February 2025, he stated the Palestinian population was around 1.7-1.8 million.
 Other estimates confirm this, using normal techniques to estimate military and civilian casualties in war.
 So between October 2023 and February 2025, Israelis had killed ~400,000-500,000 people through military violence, famine, disease, and so on while extremely few Israelis have died in comparison.

 How have the Israeli and American governments trained their populations to tolerate and even support this genocide?
-You guessed it: spreading racist and hateful propaganda towards Palestinians, and punishing anyone who tried to speak the truth and stand up for what's right.
+You guessed it: spreading racist and hateful propaganda about Palestinians, and punishing anyone who tried to speak the truth and stand up for what's right.

 Many government statements have called the Palestinians subhumans who deserve immense cruelty.
 For example, Israel's defense minister Yoav Gallant said, "We are fighting human animals and we are acting accordingly."
 Israelis have been trained to see Palestinians as a threat on par with Nazi Germany, rather than victims of a cruel occupation.

 In Israel, one school girl expressed sympathy with the Palestinians, saying she hoped they could return to their homes soon.
 She was suspended from school as other students threatened to burn her house down and the Ministry of Education accused her of "incitement against IDF [Israeli] soldiers."

 In America, we see similar disturbances.
-Anyone who tries to acknowledge the truth about Israeli aggression towards Palestinians is accused of antisemitism.
+Anyone who tries to acknowledge the truth about Israeli aggression towards Palestinians is accused of antisemitism -- as if opposing Israeli genocide and being racist towards Jews were the same thing, which obviously they are not.**

 President Trump is deporting many people for attending what he calls "illegal" protests and he accuses universities of tolerating antisemitism for allowing protests against the genocide.
 This is only an expansion of the policy that his predecessor president Biden started, as the genocide clearly has support from both major political parties.

 Similar manipulative behavior is happening in many other countries, including Germany, Australia, and the United Kingdom.

 And it's not just the government that tries to scare protesters away from acknowledging the truth: many business leaders want to scare people into submission too.
-One businessman, Kevin O'Leary, went on television and said all activists were being monitored with AI-enabled cameras, and their protesting would be recorded and show up in background checks, and they would never be hired again!
-In fact, North Carolina outlawed wearing face masks outside just to make this surveillance easier.
+One businessman, Kevin O'Leary, went on television and said that all activists were being monitored with AI-enabled cameras, their protesting would be recorded and show up in background checks, and they would never be hired again!
+In fact, North Carolina outlawed wearing face masks outside to make this surveillance even easier.

 Just like American slave owners scared poor and middle class white people into hating black people or remaining silent so they wouldn't oppose slavery, modern day authorities are trying to scare us into submission so we won't oppose their genocide.

 Why are so many governments and corporate leaders supporting this genocide?
 People can only speculate: is it part of a plan for creating a major new west-Asian trade route through Israel?
 Accessing gas deposits off the Gaza coast?
 Developing beachfront real estate?
 All the above, or something else?
-When leaders are unaccountable, it can be difficult to know why they behave as they do.
+When leaders are unaccountable, it can be difficult to know their true motivations.

 So let's take stock: the protests are appropriate, the Israeli genocide against Palestine is real, and it's not antisemitic to point these things out.
 But a strong coalition of American and Israeli business and political leaders have decided to support this genocide, and they're punishing people for standing for what's right by accusing them of antisemitism and using this as a cover story to justify punishing them.

 This shows how ancient patterns of nations with rulers (or ruling classes) are playing out right now.
-These countries may not have kings, but anytime one person or a group can impose law on the rest, and choose how that law is enforced, you wind up with the same kind of tyranny.
+These countries may not have kings, but anytime one person or a group can impose law on the rest, and choose how that law is enforced, we end up with the same kind of tyranny.
 This is predictable in any society where people are punished for upholding their own law (because that's supposedly the police's job, but of course they have to follow orders).

-Ancient Rome, Germany, the Soviet Union, Israel, Canada, communist China, the capitalist United States -- all of them have shown this pattern where unaccountable leaders punish truth-tellers and propagate racism and hatred when it suits them.
+Ancient Rome, Germany, the Soviet Union, Israel, Canada, communist China, capitalist United States -- all of them have shown this pattern where unaccountable leaders punish truth-tellers and propagate racism and hatred when it suits them.
 All these countries are actually dictatorships: cultures where some people dictate the law, and everyone else is expected to obey it.

 This isn't the only dynamic that leads to racism and hate in unhealthy cultures, though it is sadly common.
 Authorities may encourage divisive racism in countless ways, even when they pretend not to.
 For example, many governments pretend to administer justice fairly, but actually punish some groups of people with longer prison sentences for the same crime, as seen in academic studies in China, the United States, and the United Kingdom.
 Then authorities pretend that more-oppressed groups are just more inherently violent or bad.
 Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.

 When people are trapped with selfish and unaccountable leaders, the results are always tragic.
 What would it take for a group of people to select the most selfless and honest leaders instead?

-### Ending 1: Gracious Receiving: Choose Leaders that Actually Serve the People
+### Healthy Cultures Choose Leaders Who Serve the People

 Selfish rulers who encourage divisive racism and hate contrast vividly with generous servant-leaders of healthy cultures.
 What is it about healthy cultures that allows them to have selfless, generous servant-leaders?